 Lip Smacking Foodie Tours in Las Vegas

 I took the Savory Bites & Neon Lights tour (the Savors of the Strip tour plus a helicopter ride) and visited five restaurants over three hours, indulging in everything from a simple but delicious spaghetti to escargot and foie gras.
 The food was amazing, and we made a few new friends along the way.
+This was definitely a wow Las Vegas experience during my stay.

 After the pilot escorted us to our helicopter and prepared for flight, we took off with several other helicopters, one after another, and looped around the strip.
 Bring your camera for photos during and after the flight when you can pose next to the helicopter.